Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 The NPR host jumps in to make sure nobody thinks she's agreeing with me.

-Now, wait a minute, Rush Limbaugh said this thing, but you're not saying like Russ Limbaugh said that this is right.
+Now, wait a minute, Rush Limbaugh said, but you're not saying like Rush Limbaugh said that this is a pigeon, right?

 Here is Chris Jenner, the mother of the Kardashians.